 You can imagine kids begging mom to buy bottles of Hires to get the baseball card.
 The soda maker produced a nice-looking set featuring big league stars in the summer of ’58 and Willie was included, of course.
 It’s a food issue that obviously isn’t in huge supply and has always seemed a little underrated to me.

 While those that retain the bottom tab can be hard on the wallet, it really doesn’t add much to the card.
-The Mays Hires one of the coolest regional issues of one of the greatest players ever and if you’re patient, you can sometimes find a pretty nice one for under $300.
+The Mays Hires one of the coolest regional issues of one of the greatest players ever and if you’re patient, you can sometimes find a lower to mid-grade one for under $500.
 OK, maybe it’s not cheap, but it’s a toughie, a bit underrated and fun to own.

 4. 1962 Topps Managers Dream